sarathyweb/books/README.md

 # My Reading List

-- [ ] Take Control of Your Life: How to Silence Fear and Win the Mental Game
+- [ ] The Art of the Start 2.0: The Time-Tested, Battle-Hardened Guide for Anyone Starting Anything
 - [ ] How to Be a Bawse: A Guide to Conquering Life
 - [ ] The One Thing: The Surprisingly Simple Truth Behind Extraordinary Results
 - [ ] Blue Ocean Strategy
-- [ ] The Art of the Start 2.0: The Time-Tested, Battle-Hardened Guide for Anyone Starting Anything
 - [X] Think Straight: Change Your Thoughts, Change Your Life
 - [ ] Effective Life Management
 - [ ] Blitzscaling: The Lightning-Fast Path to Building Massively Valuable Companies